redwoodjs/redwoodjs-com-archive/docs/authentication.md

 >
 >     yarn rw g secret

+Note that if you change the fields named `hashedPassword` and `salt`, and you have some verbose logging in your app, you'll want to scrub those fields from appearing in your logs.
+See the [Redaction](/docs/logger#redaction) docs for info.

 ### Scaffolding Login/Signup Pages

 If you don't want to create your own login and signup pages from scratch we've got a generator for that: